 On arrival in Edinburgh, Professor Bell enlisted strong IT support to make these agreements easily searchable online.
 It was a step change that saw the fledgling Political Settlements Research Programme secure funding to study inclusion in peace processes worldwide.

-The Department for International Development (DFID) – which sees inclusive political settlements as a vital development goal – is the programme’s main funder.
+The Foreign, Commonwealth & Development Office (FCDO) – which sees inclusive political settlements as a vital development goal – is the programme’s main funder.
 Edinburgh researchers also collaborate with other mediators, governments and peacebuilding bodies while cooperating with a range of organisations within the United Nations.

 “To maintain peace,” says researcher Laura Wise, “all citizens may need to be involved, not just combatants.
 This requires us to look beyond the central deal, to the broader opportunities for supporting inclusion at all stages of a peace process.